gabbrielcoelho/gabbrielcoelho/README.md

 <img src="hadouken-pixelated.gif" alt="hadouken"/>

+## 🧐 About me

-My name is Gabriel Coelho, I'm 20 years old and I'm an Aerospace Engineering student at <a href="https://ufmg.br/a-universidade">UFMG</a>, where I'm part of <a href="https://www.instagram.com/czarspace/">Czar Space</a>, a research team focused on the development of CubeSats.
+- ℹ️ My name is Gabriel Coelho and I'm 22
+- ✈️ I'm an Aerospace Engineering student at <a href="https://ufmg.br/a-universidade">UFMG</a>

-At the same time, I also love working with software development (whether it's embedded, web or related to data analysis).

-My goal here is to show you some small personal projects and a little of what I've learned so far.
+- 🖥️ I'm also a Computer Technician graduated from <a href="https://portal.ifsuldeminas.edu.br/index.php">IFSULDEMINAS</a>
+- 👨‍💻 I really like programming
+- 🕹️ When I'm not dealing with the above things, I'm playing computer games!

+## Programming